dmshagov/dmshagov.github.io/_posts/2019-8-29-Economics-of-the-Bug-Bounty-Hunting.md

 **SUM** here represents a sum across all bug classes, that you are looking into.

-Every full-time bug-hunter dreams about [$29k/hr](https://www.zdnet.com/article/relying-on-bug-bounties-not-appropriate-risk-management-katie-moussouris/ "$29k/hr") :).
+Every full-time bug hunter dreams about [$29k/hr](https://www.zdnet.com/article/relying-on-bug-bounties-not-appropriate-risk-management-katie-moussouris/ "$29k/hr") :).
 So to be successful (in economical terms) you need to maximize your $/hr rate.

 ## Maximizing $Rate